 Bones and Yoga

-I always felt that our bones and the support they gave us was very important.
+I always felt that our bones and the support they gave us were significant.
 I particularly noticed this in my feet.
-What was at play here I’d ask myself.
-As I gravitated to the yoga practiced by Scaravelli inspired yoga practitioners, feet, bones and gravity came to the fore.
+What was at play here, I’d ask myself.
+As I gravitated to the yoga practised by Scaravelli inspired yoga practitioners, feet, bones, and gravity came to the fore.
 What felt instinctual to my practice had meaning.

 Using bones, as opposed to muscles, requires no “effort”; and when we arrange our bones skillfully, muscles then have less work to do.
 It is not that muscles then have no work to do, but they will have less work.
 And in terms of efficiency, that is advantageous.Peter Blackaby